psf/the-invisibles/content/english/about/process.md

 - Gather all the videos, transcript (at this point, everything should have been on one folder on Google Drive)
 - Create the webpage for the episode/trailer
   - Create a new branch under the [psf/the-invisibles](https://github.com/psf/the-invisibles) GitHub repository, e.g. **add-ep-6-trailer**
+  - Scaffold the write-up pages with Hugo archetypes, which pre-fill the frontmatter with TODO markers:
+    - **hugo new episodes/ep{number}.md** for the full episode
+    - **hugo new episodes/ep{number}-trailer.md** for the trailer
+    - **hugo new speakers/{speaker-name}.md** for the speaker bio page
-  - Create new files (you can copy/look at content from previous episodes):
+  - Create the remaining files (you can copy/look at content from previous episodes):
     - **f"assets/images/ep{episode_number}-{speaker_name}.jpg"**: The cover image for the episode (png works too)
     - **f"assets/images/{speakername}.jpg"**: The speaker photo (download from the Speaker Info Form. png works too)
     - **f"content/english/episodes/ep{number}-trailer.md"**: write up about the trailer episode (more details below)